NiallBunting/niallbunting.github.io/_posts/2020-01-10-kafka-scram-setup.markdown

 * PLAIN is just a clear text password mechanism.
 * SCRAM is a password based challenge response mechanism.

 In Java this is managed by the [JAAS(Java Authentication and Authorization Service)][jaas] which manages the authentication on your behalf.
-This is often a configuration file such as `jaas.config` however in the example is is specified within the `application.yml` on line 10.
-This can be replaced with a directory where the `jaas.config` can be found.
-This is also where the class needs to be defined which will be handling the Logging in, if this is not specified it will default to the Kerberos login module.
+This is often a configuration file such as `jaas.config` however in the example it is specified within the `application.yml` on line 10.
+This can be replaced with a directory where the `jaas.config` is located.
+This also contains the classpath of the class handling Logging in, if this is not specified it will default to the Kerberos login module.

-By default Kafka communicates in plain text which is why lines 16-21 specify the SSL configuration, this allows the Kafka streams to be encrypted between Kafka and the clients.
+By default Kafka communicates in plain text this can be changed by specifying SSL (lines 16-21) configuration, this allows the Kafka streams to be encrypted between Kafka and the clients.

 ### The Code

-This is rather easy to setup using spring-kafka which can be imported via Gradle or Maven.
+Spring-kafka can be imported via Gradle or Maven (the following examples use: 2.1.6).

 The `application.yml` is the most important step as it defines the configuration to spring, such as were to connect.
-The rest is just the code to actually listen to the events.
+The rest is the boilerplate code that listens to the events.

 #### application.yml